elixir-lang/elixir-lang.github.com/_posts/2013-08-08-elixir-design-goals.markdown

 * More data structures like ranges, including novel implementations for sets and dictionaries
 * Polymorphic records (in contrast to Erlang's compilation-time only records)
 * Strict and lazy enumeration APIs
-* Convenience functions for scripting, like working with paths and the file system
+* Convenience functions for scripting, like working with paths and the filesystem
 * A project management tool to compile and test Elixir code

 And much more.

-Most of the features above provide their own extensibility mechanisms too.
+Most of the features above provide their own extensibility mechanisms, too.
 For example, take the `Enum` module.
 The `Enum` module allow us to enumerate the built-in ranges, lists, sets, etc:

 ```elixir
 list = [1,2,3]